h-yung/tweet-getter-analyzer/README.md

 **Comparative cheer** (working title)
 _draft_: Allow users to save the set of tweets and username to an array that then visualizes sentiment of up to ?? users' tweets across same time period.
 (Levers could come to include same user, different timeframe, or longer timeframes, etc.)
 - Visualization library TBD.
 Current view is scatter plot of sentiment score (0 negative - 1 positive) vs. date (last 30 days).
-- unique color matched to each username.
+- legend showing unique marker matched to each username.
 - likely involving object consisting of { username: 'twitter handle', tweets: scoredData } where scoredData is the array currently rendered of the retrieved tweets.
 - need to filter out the pure RTs (indicated by text opener "RT")
 - 100% client side ops, no persisting data, for simplicity